|Reading buddies share a science-themed book|

 What’s the solution to this problem?
 Integrating science and language arts.
 Coupling inquiry-based science lessons and language arts instruction allows educators to prepare students for the critical reading and open response portions of standardized tests without neglecting science education.
 And here’s the good news: It’s much easier than you might think.

-- using science-themed picture books in Reading Buddies programs
+1. Use science-themed picture books in Reading Buddies programs

-- adapting science-themed picture books into Readers Theater scripts that students will love practicing and performing
+2. Adapt science-themed picture books into Readers Theater scripts that students will love practicing and performing